SabanaMS/aws2/README.md

-# Goldy's Gym - Part 2
+# Goldy's Gym - Deploying Microservice Based Application using Docker Containers

 # See PROBLEM.md for requirements.

 ## Objective

 The Objective of this assignment are the following:
-- Perform routing with API Gateway
+ - Understanding Containerization
-- Use configuration server to centralize distributed configurations
+ - Introduction to Containers
-- Use service registry for service discovery
-- Create cluster of service instances and manage load between them
-- Add fault tolerance using circuit breakers
-- Perform asynchronous event-driven messaging across distributed services
+ - Container architecture
+ - Overview of Docker
-- Securing Microservices
+ - Docker architecture
-- Perform Logging and Log aggregation in Microservices
+ - Understanding and creating Dockerfile
+ - Working with docker containers
+ - Container Communication
+ - Deploying Multi-Container Application using Docker Compose

 #### To use this as a boilerplate for your new project, you can follow these steps